Carburetor Rebuild FAQ

 - How do you clean the non-removable float valve seats such as those on early Honda DOHC four carbs?

-On those models whose float valve seats are non-replaceable, or do not need to be replaced (such as the CBX), ultrasonic cleans them very well.
-But I also polish them good with a Q-Tip soaked in carb cleaner.
-But I do not use abrasive on them!
+On those models whose float valve seats are non-replaceable, ultrasonic cleans them very well.
+But I also hand-clean them with carb cleaner.
+I do not use abrasive on them!
 Avoid those rebuilders who put anything else in the float valve seat, whether toothpaste, valve lapping compound, anything at all, as this runins the seats.
 Hack stuff, that.

 - Do you offer Allen screws as part of your rebuilds?

-I'll use Allen screws if requested, and keep them in stock on all the usual sizes.
-But, I do not use stainless steel versions of these screws unless specially requested due to the tendancy of stainless screws to seize in carburetor castings.
+I'll use Allen screws if requested.
+But, I don't like them.
+See my article on this.
 At the end of the day, the factory screws look the best and give the least trouble if handled correctly.

 - Do you offer chroming or powder coating of carburetor castings?